MisterMartin/SbdMail/README.md

 Run the program once to create the initial .ini file, (it will give errors), and then edit /Users/charlie/.config/SbdMail/SbdMail.ini

-**Be careful of sharing this file, if account/password details are specified there.**
+** Be careful of sharing this file, if account/password details are specified there.**

-**You may need to specify an end date one day in the future to retreive very recent messages**
+** You may need to specify an end date one day in the future to retreive very recent messages. **

-optional arguments:
+options:
   -h, --help            show this help message and exit

 required arguments: